$p$-adic framed braids II: The --condition

-The solution ${\rm x}_k= \zeta^k$ of the $E$--system is a special case of Lemma~\ref{cyclic}, so it is not interesting for our topological purposes.
-It is worth observing at this point that the values ${\rm x}_i = c^i$ of Lemma~\ref{cyclic} do not comprise, in general, a solution of the $E$--system.
+\begin{rem} \rm It is worth observing at this point that the values ${\rm x}_i = c^i$ of Lemma~\ref{cyclic} do not comprise, in general, a solution of the $E$--system.
 For example, for $d=3$ we have the $E$--system:

-Substituting now ${\rm x}_i = c^i$ does not automatically satisfy the system equations.
+Substituting now ${\rm x}_i = c^i$ does not automatically satisfy the system equations. \end{rem}

-\smallbreak Beyond the above cyclic solution, for $d=3,4$ and $5$ we run the Mathematica program and we found other solutions of the $E$--system for which
+Beyond the above cyclic solution, for $d=3,4$ and $5$ we run the Mathematica program and we found other solutions of the $E$--system, for which:

 For example, in the case $d=3$ we have the non--trivial solutions:

 and also the solution where we take the conjugates in the previous one.